DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   The /sys entries extended_tag and max_read_request_size created by igb_uio
   will be removed.

+* ABI changes are planned for struct rte_pci_id, i.e., add new field ``class``.
+  This new added ``class`` field can be used to probe pci device by class related info.
+This change should impact size of struct rte_pci_id and struct rte_pci_device.
+The release 16.04 does not contain these ABI changes, but release 16.07 will.

 * The following fields have been deprecated in rte_eth_stats: ibadcrc, ibadlen, imcasts, fdirmatch, fdirmiss, tx_pause_xon, rx_pause_xon, tx_pause_xoff, rx_pause_xoff